Women's Centre Legal Advice Clinic

 "[The lawyer] gave me specific direction at what to do next.
 Explained responsibilities.
 Clarified situation made my problem manageable made me less anxious.
 She was great!"

-LAWYERS: To Volunteer With the Women's Legal Advice Clinic
+LAWYERS NEEDED to volunteer with the Women's Legal Advice Clinic

 Through this project, PBLA has partnered the Association of Women Lawyers with the Women's Centre, however, any female lawyer can volunteer with the Legal Advice Clinic.
 To volunteer for the Women's Centre Legal Advice Clinic, please contact Carolina at 403-264-1155.